wcgordon1/TustinRecruiting/src/content/jobs/tr-junior-sdr-hillsboro-juni-igf7bj.md

 ---
 position: Junior SDR
 description: >-
-  ## Position Overview

-  Join our dynamic team as a Junior Sales Development Representative (SDR) in Hillsboro, OR, where innovation meets healthcare technology.
-This entry-level position offers you a chance to dive into the rapidly evolving field of digital health platforms, medical software, and healthcare analytics.
-As part of a specialized 3-5 person team, you will play a crucial role in driving business growth, exploring new markets, and building impactful relationships.
+  Position Overview Join our dynamic team as a Junior Sales Development Representative (SDR) in Hillsboro, OR, where innovation meets healthcare technology.
+This entrylevel position offers you a chance to dive into the rapidly evolving field of digital health platforms, medical software, and healthcare analytics.
+As part of a specialized 35 person team, you will play a crucial role in driving business growth, exploring new markets, and building impactful relationships.
 With flexible hours an...
 location: 'Hillsboro, OR'
 team: Software
 schedule: Flexible Hours